lubiah/website/src/routes/blog/content/redesigning-website/index.md

 I started on March 25, we had vacated by then.
 I created a new folder and as usual, `:shell:git init`.
 It's very important to use git.
 The old website was designed in Bootstrap 4 so I decided to use [Material Design Bootstrap 5 (MDB)](https://mdbootstrap.com/) this time.
 I started with the homepage.

-### Starting with Homepage
+### Starting with the homepage

 The homepage wasn't much work at all.
-Small text and plenty images (relevant) did the trick.
+Small text and plenty of images (relevant) did the trick.
 I wasn't writing a story so I had to keep the homepage as simple as possible.
 You can read about the importance of adding images to your website over [here](https://www.logicdesign.co.uk/blog/4-reasons-images-important-website/).
 I also added animations to make it catchy.
 I used a JavaScript library called [typeit.js](https://typeitjs.com) for the animations.

 ### To the Blog...